-- 1. Third Party (Independent) Verification: This should be used whenever possible as it provides the most reliable results.
-If other methods are used, the file should contain documentation to explain the reason.
-This documentation should be used to verify information obtained via the Enterprise Income Verification System (EIV). - Third party verification refers to written or oral verification from employers, public agencies, physicians, etc. If oral, the file must be documented with the date and name of Baltimore County Office of Housing staff member receiving the information. - Internal Revenue Service Data: This source can be used for income purposes and is especially useful when self-employment is involved.
-The information must be from the most recent year filed. - 2.
+- a.
+Up-front Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) system - b.
+Up-front Income Verification (UIV) using a non-HUD system - c.
+Written Third-Party Verification (may be provided by applicant or participant) - d.
+Written Third-party Verification Form - e.
+Oral Third-party Verification - 2. f.
+Self-Certification Third party verification refers to written or oral verification from employers, public agencies, physicians, etc. If oral, the file must be documented with the date and name of Baltimore County Office of Housing staff member receiving the information.
+Internal Revenue Service Data: This source can be used for income purposes and is especially useful when self-employment is involved.
+The information must be from the most recent year filed. - 3.
 Review of Documents: When documents are reviewed, they must be photocopied unless prohibited by law.
-When photocopies cannot be made, information must be recorded, dated, and signed. - Notarized Statement or Signed Affidavits may be accepted from applicants or participants when all other sources have been exhausted.
-They should not be accepted in lieu of other possible methods. - Verifications of income or expenses must be updated if older than 60 days, for the purpose of certification. - Note: In the case of Child Support and other State provided documents, the amount eligible shall be utilized, not the amount received or historical receipts.
-If irrefutable evidence exists to prove that the awarded amount is not being dispersed, or no benefits at all, to the family, the average period benefits will be used. - 3.
+When photocopies cannot be made, information must be recorded, dated, and signed.
+Notarized Statement or Signed Affidavits may be accepted from applicants or participants when all other sources have been exhausted.
+They should not be accepted in lieu of other possible methods.
+Verifications of income or expenses must be updated if older than 60 days, for the purpose of certification. - Note: In the case of Child Support and other State provided documents, the amount eligible shall be utilized, not the amount received or historical receipts.
+If irrefutable evidence exists to prove that the awarded amount is not being dispersed, or no benefits at all, to the family, the average period benefits will be used. - 4.
 Enterprise Income Verification (EIV) Data: This information is provided for all clients and must be reviewed and evaluated.
 The information provided must be verified by methods identified in parts 1 and 2 of the section.
-Social Security data provided by EIV does not require further verification. - Baltimore County Office of Housing will access EIV system and obtain an Income Report for each household during annual recertifications.
+Social Security data provided by EIV does not require further verification.

+Baltimore County Office of Housing will access EIV system and obtain an Income Report for each household during annual recertifications.
 Baltimore County Office of Housing will not use the EIV system during interim reexaminations.